wekeo/wekeo4data/README.md

 **wekeo4data** is a repository of Python based tools to introduce you to the [WEkEO DIAS (Data Information and Access System)](https://wekeo.eu/) and its Jupyter Lab.
 The content includes notebooks explaining WEkEO and the Jupyter Lab environment and how to use the Harmonised Data Access (HDA) API that is fundamental to WEkEO.
-Within the submodules of this repository are tutorials and case studies, using data from the Copernicus Programme that are available on WEkEO and written by expert trainers from Mercator Ocean International, ECMWF and EUMETSAT.
+Within this repository are tutorials and case studies, using data from the Copernicus Programme that are available on WEkEO and written by expert trainers from Mercator Ocean International, ECMWF and EUMETSAT.